textileio/community/docs/powergate/ffs.md

 ### Cold storage layer

-Data stored in the Powergate Cold layer is stored by miners on the Filecoin network (localnet or testnet).
+Data stored in the Powergate Cold layer is stored by miners on the Filecoin network (localnet or mainnet).
 You can use the [StorageConfig](storageconfig.md) to configure many properties of the Cold storage layer per file you store, such as where, how many copies, and how long to store the file.
 The default `StorageConfig` enables both hot and cold storage layers, meaning your data will be simultaneously available on IPFS and persisted on Filecoin.

 ### Moving between tiers